Nicole-Hua/me/set1/readme.md

 Ran tests on the completion of set1 and  passed/attempted all tests - confusion on what tests were and which I did not complete
 Ctrl + S saves only on the computer
-Commit and push saves versions/backups on cloud
+Commit and push saves versions/backups on cloud Pulling and updating tests for set 1 and passed/attempted tests